 Proper water consumption affects many different aspects of health and wellness, including how well the body can maintain and regulate oil production in the skin, according to the UCLA Student Nutrition Awareness Campaign.
-If you suffer from excessively oily skin, drinking the appropriate amount of water can potentially help you regulate your skin's oil production so that it becomes less oily over time.
+If you have excessively oily skin, drinking the appropriate amount of water can potentially help you regulate your skin's oil production so that it becomes less oily over time.

 Functions of Water in the Body

 Water is a vital part in keeping the body's organs and systems functioning properly.
 Since the skin is actually an organ, this includes the skin.
 When your skin is dehydrated, the skin can become sallow, dry and cracked.
 The oil glands in the skin will start to overproduce oils and sebum to compensate for the lack of hydration, which leads to oily skin and acne.
 To rectify the overproduction of oil in the skin, it is important to consume enough water throughout the day.

 Effects on Oily Skin